Brian Timpone: Locality Labs and Metric Media

 Metric Media's websites, printed papers, robocalls, and text messages were linked to the 2022 election, notably among right-wing PACs including Tim Dunn's Defend Texas Liberty PAC, Uihlein's Illinois-centered People Who Play by the Rules PAC (run by Dan Proft), and Restoration PAC, partly funded by Uihlein.
 Tim Dunn is also linked to Pipeline Media.
 The network's printed newspapers were mailed to voters in Arizona, Kansas, and Illinois.
 Several publications claiming to be Catholic, with such titles as Arizona Catholic Tribune and Michigan Catholic Tribune, are unaffiliated with the Catholic dioceses in the areas they were printed.
 The Roman Catholic Diocese of Green Bay further noted that the Wisconsin Catholic Tribune used content from its in-house publication, The Compass, without permission in violation of copyright law.

+A 2024 study by NewsGuard, a misinformation tracking company, found that "the number of partisan-backed outlets designed to look like impartial news outlets has officially surpassed the number of real, local daily newspapers in the U.S." NewsGuard identified at least 1,265 such websites "backed by dark money or intentionally masquerading as local news sites for political purposes."
+According to Axios, almost half of these websites are targeted to swing states, "a clear sign that they're designed to influence politics."
+Metric Media was noted as a major backer of partisan websites designed to look like news websites.

+Ahead of the 2024 elections, Metric distributed one-off print newspapers.